cmillarc/prueba-1/README.md

 Pre requisitos
 Para usar la aplicacion es necesario instalar: Docker & Docker Compose.

-Instructions how to install Docker on Ubuntu, Windows , Mac .

-Dosker Compose is already included in installation packs for Windows and Mac, so only Ubuntu users needs to follow this instructions .

-How to run it?
 en una terminal en la carpeta base ejecutar:

 $ docker-compose up -d